-Valley College Alternative School Loan and Extended Payment Plans

-For financial obligations better served and managed by a longer payment term, Valley College offers an alternative school loan or an extended payment plan as applicable both of which extend beyond graduation.
-The alternative school loan and extended payment plan are administered with the support of a third-party service firms, Tuition Options or UNISA.
+Valley College Alternative School Loan and Extended Payment Plans payment plan are administered with the support of a third-party service firms, Tuition Options or UNISA.
 The student must complete an application.
 A credit check may be required.
 The student will be provided with a detailed explanation of all financial obligations in regard to Tuition Options or UNISA alternative school loans and all payment plans.
 The explanation will include the amount owed to the institution, the student's payment amount, and payment schedule.
-Unlike Valley College's in-school payment plan, Tuition Options or UNISA alternative school loan and extended payment plans accrue interest and the scheduled payments extend beyond the student's completion date.
-The student has the option of using auto-payments.
+Valley College offers inschool extended payment plans that are serviced by Tuition Options or UNISA and could accrue interest if the scheduled payments extend beyond 12 months.
+The student has the option of using autopayments.
 Valley College cannot guarantee that all student loans or extended payment plans will be approved.